Keirstein Patt – Reverse Dieting Progress

 1. How long have you been tracking?

-I started tracking on and off in June of 2016 and have been consistent for the last 9 months!
+I started tracking on and off in June of 2016 and have been consistent ever since then!

 2. How long was it before you started reverse dieting?